Attracting Young Patients to the Practice

 Distribution of In-office Literature: Placing literature where parents have access to them will elicit comments and questions about infant dental care.
 You or your staff should personally hand such material to parents who are pregnant or are accompanied by an infant during a visit to the office.
-Information can be obtained through the American Dental Association, the American Academy of Pediatric Dentistry, or from your oral health products representative.
+Information can be obtained through the ADA, the AAPD, from your oral health products representative, or create your own.

 Pediatricians and Obstetricians: Ask local pediatricians and obstetricians to distribute information on infant and toddler dental care in their office.
 By developing a close relationship with these professionals they might permit you to attach your business card or imprint your name on the literature.